 You will find that lookup_value in our example is 1, table_array is D3:G5 and row_index_num is 2.
 Since we want to get an exact match, the range_lookup is FALSE.
 In summary, the whole function is “HLOOKUP ($C4, $D$3: $G$5, 2, FALSE)”.
 Perhaps you have already noticed that the formula in Figure 1.1 is “=HLOOKUP ($C4, $D$3: $G4, $B4+1, FALSE)” which is slightly different from ours.
 By replacing “2” with “$B4+1”, we can easily copy the formula to cells below H4.
 This can save us time.
 Similarly, “$D$3:$G4” will also change as we copy it cells below H4.

 The COUNTIF function in Excel counts the number of cells in a range that matches the supplied criteria.
 Here is the syntax for COUNTIF function.

 |range||The group of cells you want to count.
 The range can contain numbers, arrays, a named range, or references that contain numbers.|

 |criteria||A number, expression, cell reference, or text string that determines which cells will be counted.|

-Suppose that we want to count a number of cells equal to 1 in table C3:C9, we can use formula “=COUNT ($C$3: $C$9, 1)”.
+Suppose that we want to count a number of cells equal to 1 in table C3:C9, we can use the formula “=COUNT ($C$3: $C$9, 1)”.
 In order to incorporate flexibility, you can see from Figure 1.2 that I replaced “1” with “$E3”.
-By copying this formula into cells F4 through F6, we can count a number of cells equal to 1, 2, 3 and 4 respectively.
+By copying this formula into cells F4 through F6, we can count a number of cells equal to 1, 2, 3, and 4 respectively.